 Hemophilia is an inherited bleeding disorder in which a person lacks or has low levels of certain proteins called "clotting factors" and the blood doesn't clot properly as a result.
 This leads to excessive bleeding.
 There are 13 types of clotting factors, and these work with platelets to help the blood clot.
 Platelets are small blood cells that form in your bone marrow.
-According Prepared by Dr. L. Hariprasath, Asst Prof, Department of Biochemistry, KAHE Page 16/27 to the World Federation of Hemophilia (WFH), about one in 10,000 people are born with this disease.
+According to the World Federation of Hemophilia (WFH), about one in 10,000 people are born with this disease.